Shibabrat/DMD-studygroup-Bristol/README.md

-## A Not-so-short Introduction to DMD
+## A Not So Short Introduction to DMD

-Notes and codes used during the summer lecture series in School of Mathematics at University of Bristol.
+Collection of notes and codes used during the summer lecture series in Stephen Wiggins group at School of Mathematics, University of Bristol.